ucdavis-are254/Hwk03/README.md

+# Homework 03

+- Please work in groups
+- Part 1 is due Monday since we'll be using results in class
+- Part 2 is due Wednesday

 # Getting started

 - Accept this assignment on Github Classroom, and create your team.
 Clone the forked repository to your computer.